Jabbo16/JFAP/README.md

-    simulator.clear(); // Before starting the simulations we need to clear the simulator simulator.addUnitPlayer1(new JFAPUnit(myUnit)); // Adds a friendly unit to the simulator simulator.addUnitPlayer2(new JFAPUnit(enemyUnit)); // Adds an enemy unit to the simulator Pair<Integer, Integer> presim_scores = simulator.playerScores(); // We can get each player scores before the simulation starts int preSimFriendlyUnitCount = simulator.getState().first.size(); // We can get each player unit count introduced to JFAP before the simulation starts simulator.simulate(50); // Starts simulating the combat, number of frames to simulate is passed by parameters, default is 96 frames
+    simulator.clear(); // Before starting the simulations we need to clear the simulator simulator.addUnitPlayer1(new JFAPUnit(myUnit)); // Adds a friendly unit to the simulator simulator.addUnitPlayer2(new JFAPUnit(enemyUnit)); // Adds an enemy unit to the simulator Pair<Integer, Integer> presimScores = simulator.playerScores(); // We can get each player scores before the simulation starts int preSimFriendlyUnitCount = simulator.getState().first.size(); // We can get each player unit count introduced to JFAP before the simulation starts simulator.simulate(50); // Starts simulating the combat, number of frames to simulate is passed by parameters, default is 96 frames